ChasinSpin/astrid/docs/Platesolver.md

 Typically astrometry.net suggest using a field of diameter of 0.3X to 0.5X your actual field of view (width in this case as it's the largest dimension).

-This information is summarized in the table below, lookup your Field Of View Width (convert to arc minutes if necessary) on the left, and download the index series suggested on the right.
+This information is summarized in the table below, lookup your Field Of View Width (convert to arc minutes if necessary) on the left.

 | Your Field of View Width (arcmin) | Suggested Index Field Of View Diameter (arcmin) | Index Scale | Index Series |
 | ------------------ | ------------------------------- | ----- | ------ |